chhoumann/quickadd/README.md

 You can also do a [manual installation](docs/ManualInstallation.md).

 ## What's new?
+### 0.5.0
+- Added support for scripts on mobile devices.

 ### 0.4.19 - 0.4.22
 - Fix issues preventing the creation of folders with Template choices.
 - Allow format syntax in folder names in Template Choices.